chidiesobe/flight-delay-analysis/README.md

 # [Features](#features)
 The analysis begins by importing the necessary libraries and conducting exploratory data analysis to gain insightful information regarding the dataset.
-Following this, supervised machine learning models, namely Random Forest and K-Nearest Neighbor, are applied.
+Following this, supervised machine learning models, namely Random Forest is applied.
 The goal is to give readers insights into the factors contributing to flight delays.

 # [Technologies](#technologies)
 The project utilizes the following technologies and Python libraries: